y2q-actionman/cl-aws-custom-runtime-test/README.md

-An trivial example of using Common Lisp (sbcl) on AWS lambda
+An trivial example of using Common Lisp (sbcl) as a custom runtime on AWS lambda
 ======

 This is experimental codes for using SBCL as a custom runtime on AWS lambda.